Polymer/polymer/PRIMER.md

       background: yellow;
     }
-    /* styling elements distributed to content (via ::content) requires */ /* using a wrapper element for compatibility with shady DOM         */ .content-wrapper > ::content .special {
+    /* styling elements distributed to content (via ::content) requires */ /* selecting the parent of the <content> element for compatibility with */ /* shady DOM .
+This can be :host or a wrapper element. */ .content-wrapper > ::content .special {
       background: orange;
     }